 For current Happenings at Union Station, click here.

-If you cross the street from the main entrance of Union Station you will walk directly toward Olvera Street and the El Pueblo de Los Angeles Historic Monument.
-Shop, have a yummy Mexican lunch, or visit the Italian and Chinese American museums and LA Plaza De Culturas y Artes.
+If you cross the street from the main entrance of Union Station, you will walk directly to Olvera Street and the El Pueblo de Los Angeles Historic Monument.
+Shop, eat a yummy Mexican lunch, or visit the Italian and Chinese American museums and LA Plaza De Culturas y Artes.

 Chinatown is less than a mile away.
 The L.A.
-Metro Gold line from Union Station heads toward Azuza and the first stop is Chinatown but it’s also a fairly easy walk.
+Metro A Line from Union Station heads West toward Azusa, and the first stop is Chinatown, but it’s also a fairly easy walk.
+The train also continues East from Union Station to Long Beach.

 Philippe the Restaurant is famous for its original French Dipped Sandwiches.
-The restaurant opened in 1908 and is a quick walk from Union Station to 1001 N. Alameda St, 90012.
-Its sandwiches are to die for and they even have a sawdust floor.
+The restaurant opened in 1908 and is a quick walk from Union Station.
+Their sandwiches are to die for, and they even have a sawdust floor.

 Jump on the L.A.
 Metro

-The Historic Core of Downtown Los Angeles is not far from Union Station but you can also pick up the L.A.
-Metro Red Line at Union Station and get off at Pershing Square to see the Los Angeles Central Library, The Millenium Biltmore Hotel, Grand Central Market, the Old Theatre District, The Last Bookstore, Angel’s Flight, the Bradbury Building, and much more.
+You can pick up the L.A.
+Metro B Line at Union Station and get off at Pershing Square to see the Los Angeles Central Library, The Millennium Biltmore Hotel, Grand Central Market, the Old Theatre District, The Last Bookstore, Angel’s Flight, the Bradbury Building, and much more.

-The E Line (formerly known as the Expo line) can be picked up at 7th St. and Metro off the Red and Purple lines.
+The E Line (formerly known as the Expo line) can be picked up at 7th St. and Metro, off the B and Purple lines.
 It ends at Santa Monica and stops near USC, Exposition Park, and Culver City along the way.

-The Los Angeles Metrolink, from Union Station, are trains that take you into Perris Valley, San Bernardino, Antelope Valley, Ventura County, Orange County, and Riverside.
+The Los Angeles Metrolink, from Union Station, takes you into Perris Valley, San Bernardino, Antelope Valley, Ventura County, Orange County, and Riverside.

 Los Angeles Union Station